2006 Channel One Cup

-The 2006 Channel One Cup took place from 14–17 December 2006.
-Five games were played in Russia and one was played in Finland.
+The 2006 Channel One Cup was played between 14 and 17 December 2006.
+The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total.
+Five of the matches were played in the Khodynka Arena in Moscow, Russia, and one match in Helsinki Ice Hall in Helsinki, Finland.
 The tournament was part of the 2006–07 Euro Hockey Tour.

 Russia won the tournament before Finland.